Exposing Curity Using ngrok

 idsh, the Curity shell command, on the PATH.

 Note that running the script locally on a system will not work if Curity is running in docker.

 When you execute the ngrok script, a line in the output will display something like this:

 To begin using this, click here: https://oauth.tools#new-env=https://demo-curity.ngrok.io/&webfinger=true

 By visiting the listed URL in a browser, OAuth.tools will automatically initiate using the exposed ngrok URL and will automatically fetch all the endpoints using webfinger.

 Next step is to configure client(s) in OAuth.tools.
 You can do so manually, but it's also possible to have the configuration populate automatically when initiated from the Curity Identity Server WebUI.
 To do so, go to the main page of the client and click

 Open in OAuth.tools at the top.
 This will open OAuth.tools and populate the configuration for that specific client.

 A local installation of the Curity Identity Server cannot access OAuth.tools unless ports are opened, which would be quite tedious.
 Instead, you can use a reverse proxy like ngrok to securely expose the runtime endpoints of Curity to access OAuth.tools .

-Thankfully, it’s easy to set this up with the Curity Identity Server using the configuration script.
+Thankfully, it's easy to set this up with the Curity Identity Server, manually or using the configuration script.